How Single Invoice Finance Helps A Small Business With Cashflow

 Helping Small Businesses Pay Their Supplier Invoices Using Single Invoice Finance

 Perhaps uniquely, Cash for Invoices Limited will also help businesses that are finding it difficult to pay one of their supplier invoices.
-It will pay the supplier and then arrange for the small business to pay Cash for Invoices Limited – up to 60 days after the invoice payment date.
+They will pay the supplier and then arrange for the small business to pay Cash for Invoices Limited – up to 60 days after the invoice payment date.